MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/federation-and-hybrid/Add-FederatedDomain.md

 ```

 ### -Identity
-The Identity parameter is reserved for internal Microsoft use.
+This parameter is reserved for internal Microsoft use.

 ```yaml
 Type: OrganizationIdParameter